quagliero/chumbo-ui/README.md

 The top 2 seeds earn the bye in week 14.
 Seeding is done via brackets (TBC from Sleeper).

 ## Consolation playoffs
 The consolation playoff bracket competes for the right to own the first choice of draft slot selection in the following season.
-The 2 teams with the best records earn the bye in week 14.
+The 2 teams with the best records (seed 7 and 8) earn the bye in week 14.
 The losers of the 2 matches in Week 14 between seeds 9,10,11 and 12 will face off in Week 16 in the Scumbo Bowl.

 ## Scumbo
 The loser of the consolation playoff bracket.
 Can only come from the bottom 4 seeds.